 Pro-abortionists have used every dirty stunt and lie in their thick book of tricks to shut down crisis pregnancy centers.
 They have accused CPCs of running black market baby operations, have accused them of kidnapping women, and have run “sting” operations against them long before Lila Rose’ Live Action cameras returned the favor by catching abortion mill counselors covering up rape and trafficking, among other crimes.
 Pro-abortionists have even attempted to label free ultrasounds done by CPCs “weapons of torture,” despite abortion mills charging women $150 to $250 to have them.

 Even if abortion is made illegal all over the country, pro-abortionists will continue to push for prenatal baby-killing, and women will still find themselves in crisis pregnancies.
 Therefore, there will always be a need for CPCs, regardless of the legal situation.

-If you are pro-life and have always wondered what you could do to really help women, just pick up your phone book or click on your online search engine, look under “Abortion Alternatives,” and volunteer!
+If you are pro-life and have always wondered what you could do to really help women, just pull up your online search engine and look up “pro-life volunteering” to get started!

 For a detailed early history of crisis pregnancy centers in the United States, see Marvin Olasky.
 “Victorian Secret: Pro-Life Victories in 19th-Century America.”
 Policy Review, Spring 1992, pages 30 to 37.